conan-io/docs/tutorial/developing_packages/package_layout.rst

 - ``self.cpp.source.includedirs`` set to ``["include"]``.
 This location is relative to the ``self.folders.source`` that we defined to ``.``.
-In the case of editable packages, this location will be the local folder where we have our project.
+In the case of editable packages, this location will be the local folder where our project resides.

 - ``self.cpp.build.libdirs`` set to ``["."]``.
 This location is relative to the ``self.folders.build`` that we defined to **./build/<build_type>**.
 In the case of